-In a world loaded up with mythical serpents, devils, and other more risky enemies, the criminals will effectively get by.
+In a world loaded with mythical serpents, devils, and other more risky enemies, the criminals will effectively get by.

 For instance, they might pester shippers and ranchers or way-lay voyagers along a shipping lane.
 In some cases, when left unrestrained, they might assume control over a whole town or town, basically turning into a little armed force.